 Pilgrimages, which are one of the oldest forms of travel, are growing in popularity.
 In fact, you might say that holy sites are hot these days—and not just desert destinations like Mecca or Jerusalem.

 Spiritual travels have long fascinated me.
-I’ve gotten up at 3:00 a.m. to chant in Buddhist monasteries, lingered over morning coffee with nuns in Iowa, walked part of the Camino de Santiago in Spain, splashed myself with holy water in Lourdes, and gathered holy dirt from the floor in Chimayo, New Mexico.
+I’ve gotten up at 3:00 a.m. to chant in Buddhist monasteries, lingered over morning coffee with nuns in Iowa, walked part of the Camino de Santiago in Spain, and splashed myself with holy water in Lourdes.

-After 30 years of experiencing such sites and writing about spiritually oriented travel, I think there are many reasons why growing numbers of people are interested in this type of journeying:
+After 30 years of experiencing such sites and writing about the intersection of spirituality and travel, I think there are many reasons why growing numbers of people are interested in this type of journeying:

 Spiritual tourism is relatively inexpensive.
 Sure, you’re going to drop a lot of cash on a trip to Delphi in Greece or Angkor Wat in Cambodia.
 But almost everyone lives within driving distance of a spiritual retreat of some sort, whether it’s a Roman Catholic abbey, a Buddhist meditation center, or a conference center offering holistic programs.
 Most religious communities welcome visitors (in fact, Benedictine monks believe that to host a visitor is to welcome Christ himself).
 Some ask only for a freewill donation, and others will allow you to work in exchange for room and board.
 Fees, when charged, are generally modest.
 At a time when many people can’t afford a conventional vacation, a weekend spiritual retreat may still be within reach.